rage/programming-23/data/part-3/2-working-with-strings.md

 <text-box variant='hint' name='Methods'>

 Above we used the string _method_ `find`.
 Methods work quite similarly to the _functions_ covered in the previous part.
 What distinguishes them from functions is that methods are always attached to the _object_ they are called on.
 The object is the entity named before the method in the method call.
-In the case of `find` the object of the method is the string where the method looks for the substring it has as a parameter.
+In the case of `find` the object is the string where the method looks for the substring it has as an argument.

 </text-box>